RunoXa/c3o-compression-evaluation/README.md

-# Training Data Reduction for Performance Models of Data Analytics Jobs in the Cloud
+# Training Data Reduction for Performance Models of Data Analytics Jobs in the Cloud (Bachelor thesis -  Onur Arslan -  TU-Berlin)

 ## Repository Content